-- Drink 6 - 8 glasses of water daily.
+- Drink 6 to 8 glasses of water daily.
 Hydration is important in reducing problems from cold exposure.

 - Exercise at least 30 minutes daily, 5 days a week.

-- Panax ginseng (Panax ginseng), for preventing symptoms of cold exposure.
+- Panax ginseng ( Panax ginseng ).
+For preventing symptoms of cold exposure.
 You can also make teas from this herb.
-Panax ginseng may not be right for people with insomnia, autoimmune disease, schizophrenia, heart disease, bleeding disorders, hormone related cancers, and others.
+Panax ginseng may not be right for people with insomnia, autoimmune disease, schizophrenia, heart disease, bleeding disorders, hormone-related cancers, and others.
 Ginseng may interact with many medications including insulin, caffeine, Lasix, and others.
-Ginseng increases the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Ginseng increases the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Panax ginseng is best prescribed by someone skilled in Chinese herbal medicine who can match appropriate herbs for your constitution.
 Ask your doctor before taking ginseng.

-- Ginkgo (Ginkgo biloba), for antioxidant support and cold protection.
+- Ginkgo ( Ginkgo biloba ).
+For antioxidant support and cold protection.
 Ginkgo interacts with many medications and can increase the risk of bleeding.
 People with diabetes, fertility problems, a history of seizures, or bleeding disorders may not be able to take ginkgo.
-If you take blood-thinning medication such as warfarin (Coumadin) or aspirin, or any other medication, talk to your doctor before taking ginkgo.
+If you take blood-thinning medication, such as warfarin (Coumadin) or aspirin, or any other medication, including birth control, talk to your doctor before taking ginkgo.

-- Herbal teas may help in reducing symptoms of cold exposure.
+- Herbal teas.
+May help reduce symptoms of cold exposure.

 Prognosis and Possible Complications

 People with mild hypothermia usually recover with no lasting damage.
 However, people with moderate-to-severe hypothermia can face serious complications and even death.
 Children are more likely to recover from severe hypothermia than adults.
-The death rate for hypothermia in the elderly is about 50%.
+The death rate for hypothermia in older people is about 50%.